-The remnants of the former Yarralumla Brickworks Railway are significant for their association with the early construction of the national capital from 1923 until 1927.
+The Remnants of the former Yarralumla Brickworks Railway is significant for its association with the early construction of the national capital from 1923 until 1927.
 This was a critical period in the development of Canberra, and included major construction works in the lead-up to the Commonwealth Parliament moving to Canberra.
 The railway transported bricks for many prominent as well as ordinary buildings from this period, and major examples include Old Parliament House, Hotel Canberra, East Block and the Hotel Kurrajong.

-The remnants highlight one of the many challenges of building a city within a short time frame, in a relatively undeveloped area and with constraints on transport and technology.
+The Remnants highlights one of the many challenges of building a city within a short time frame, in a relatively undeveloped area and with constraints on transport and technology.

-The brickworks railway, of which the remnants are the only remaining portion, transported up to six million bricks per annum.
-The remnants provide tangible evidence that can assist an understanding of the circumstances surrounding aspects of Canberra's construction.
+The brickworks railway, of which the Remnants is a remaining portion, transported up to six million bricks per annum.
+The Remnants provides tangible evidence that can assist an understanding of the circumstances surrounding aspects of Canberra's construction.